Rania193/tech-challenge/README.md

 ```

 #### Optional: Auto-Refresh ECR Pull-Secret (Cronjob)
 You can create a cronjob to refresh the Docker credentials for your cluster every 12 hours instead of doing it manually.
+This is because the project is deployed on minikube (local cluster)

 Create a file at `/usr/local/bin/aws-ecr-update-credentials.sh` with the following contents:

 ```bash